 Washington County offers several destinations for both cross country skiing and snowshoeing in its regional and state parks.
-Some of them are the best in the Twin Cities area.
+Some of them are among the best in the Twin Cities metro area.

-A daily or annual Minnesota Ski Pass is required to use any of the groomed ski trails, as well as a vehicle entrance fee for the parks.
-(NOTE: Washington County regional parks’ annual permit are good for Anoka County parks, too.)
+A daily or annual Minnesota Ski Pass is still required to use any of the groomed ski trails in the two state parks in Washington County.

-And you’ll need either a daily or annual vehicle permit is also needed for the state parks, which, of course, allow entrance into all Minnesota’s state parks.
+And you’ll need either a daily or annual permit for the state parks, which, of course, allow entrance into all of Minnesota’s state parks.

 Afton State Park (Hastings)

 Afton State Park grooms 12 miles of cross country ski trails.
 Most of them are best for intermediate and advanced skiers, but there’s a 2.5-mile beginner’s loop, too.
 The terrain is mostly hilly, and both wooded and through open prairie.
 There are some great views of the St. Croix River.
-No ski rental equipment is available.
+No ski rental equipment is available in the park.

 Snowshoers aren’t allowed on the groomed ski trails, but no worries—there are another 12 miles of trails for snowshoeing and winter hiking.
 And of course there’s plenty of off-trail ground to cover, too.
 Snowshoe equipment is available for rent at the Park Contact Station.
 Here’s the Afton winter trails map.

 Big Marine Park Reserve (Marine on St. Croix)

 1.5 miles of cross country ski trails are maintained in Big Marine, great for a quick jaunt or for beginners.
-Snowshoers and winter hikers aren’t allowed on the ski trails, but there’s some off-trail ground in the park, including the ponds and marshes once the ice is thick enough.
+Snowshoers aren’t allowed on the ski trails, but there’s some off-trail ground in the park, including the ponds and marshes once the ice is thick enough.
 No rentals are available on-site.
 Here’s the Big Marine winter map.

 Brown’s Creek State Trail (Grant to Stillwater)

 6-mile Brown’s Creek trail isn’t groomed for winter use, but snowshoers and winter hikers are welcome to use it.
-There’s an especially beautiful 1-mile segment along the St. Croix River on the east end.
+You could start from either end for a lovely out-and-back trip for whatever distance you like.
 There’s no fee and no rental equipment available.
 Here’s the map.